Higgs boson: Production

 If the collided particles are hadrons such as the proton or antiproton – as is the case in the LHC and Tevatron – then it is most likely that two of the gluons binding the hadron together collide.
-The easiest way to produce a Higgs particle is if the two gluons combine to form a loop of virtual quarks.
+The easiest way to produce a Higgs particle is if the two gluons combine to form a loop of virtual quarks (see Feynman diagram).
 Since the coupling of particles to the Higgs boson is proportional to their mass, this process is more likely for heavy particles.
 In practice it is enough to consider the contributions of virtual top and bottom quarks (the heaviest quarks).
 This process is the dominant contribution at the LHC and Tevatron being about ten times more likely than any of the other processes.